simongarisch/pyyamlsettings/README.md

         b: 4
 ```

-We can load this file
+We can load this file:
 ```python
 import os
 import yamlsettings